xem/3DShomebrew/README.md

 ###Where can we find 3DS homebrews?

 Here are some sites listing 3DS homebrews.
-Most of them will need to be built with ctrulib to be playable with hbmenu.
+Most of them will need to be built with ctrulib to be launchable with hbmenu.

 - [3Dbrew](http://www.3dbrew.org/wiki/Homebrew_Applications)
 - [Nintendomax](http://www.nintendomax.com/portal.php?&page_id=3)